tonycoco/heroku-buildpack-ember-cli/README.md

 # Heroku Buildpack for Ember CLI Applications

-This buildpack will work out-of-the-box with Ember CLI generated applications.
-It installs node, nginx and generates a production build with the Ember CLI.
+This buildpack will work out of the box with Ember CLI generated applications.
+It installs Node, Nginx and generates a production build with the Ember CLI.

 ## Usage